abhilash-babu-idnow/notes/pytest_notes.md

 * Single Test file/module - use file with relative path as paramter to pytest
 * Single Test class - use file with relative path followed by :: and class name
 * Single Test method of a test class - use file with relative path followed by ::, classname, :: and test method name.
-* Set of Tests based on test name - use the command line option -k, for example -k _raises will run all the functions with _raises in their name
+* Set of Tests based on test name - use the command line option -k, for example '-k raises' will run all the functions with raises in their name

 # Chapter 3 - Fixtures